adeydas/Website-Using-Middleman/source/blog-posts/2016-06-21-washtech-goes-after-opt-again.html.markdown

 * The OPT program denies labor protections to US workers. - This is despite the fact that the new STEM extension clearly states that a position filled under the STEM extension should not displace a US worker.
 * It allows increased competition. - They had the same argument before.
 * Allows unfair competition.
 * Provides foregin students the benefit of mentoring programs. - This is not exclusive.
-The STEM extension is meant to be training time so students can get a full time job.
 US workers can get similar training too, I suppose.
 * Violates procedural rights of US workers by failing to include the question of whether OPT should be expanded in the first place.